 One of the major differences we have had with National over the syllabus is the time alloted for the course. Â The first two segments are supposed to be presented in 90 minutes, but we rarely finish in under two hours, not so much because the trainers go off on tangents (which does happen) but because they are passing along valuable information from personal experience and answering questions along the way. Â As a result, we usually allocate three and a half to four hours for the course which is supposed to take three, and frequently have to gloss over some topics in order to get the trainees out in a reasonable time. Â Of course, we never refuse to stick around afterwards and answer any questions the students have.

 While it’s not a major shift in training, it is different enough that if a leader hasn’t taken Cub leader specific training since 2008, it would be a good idea to return for a refresher, particularly on the new Fast Tracks program. Â Even the Webelos den program changes a bit to follow the new Webelos Leader Guide, so Webelos leaders should definitely attend.
 Remember, starting next year, all Cubmasters must be Trained in order to recharter in 2012, and all direct leaders (Den Leaders and assistants, and assistant Cubmasters) must be Trained the following year. Â (Some councils, including ours, are a year ahead of that schedule.)
-Now would be a great time to make sure all your leaders are trained!This post Training for the new Cub program first appeared on Bobwhite Blather.
+Now would be a great time to make sure all your leaders are trained!This post first appeared on Bobwhite Blather.